kaladin123/product-extraction/name extractor prompt 2.md

-To update the prompt according to the new requirement, we need to incorporate the instruction to split the names and qualifications based on their position relative to the keyword "previous."
-The updated prompt will guide the user to separate the entries into two distinct parts, "BEFORE_PREVIOUS" and "AFTER_PREVIOUS," and format them accordingly in the JSON structure.
-Here's how the updated prompt could look:

----

 **Input Text:** `[INPUT TEXT]`

-Carefully analyze the provided text to extract names along with their academic qualifications, ensuring to exclude any affiliations with universities or colleges.
-The text contains a keyword "previous" that serves as a delimiter to separate the entries into two parts: those appearing before and after the keyword.
-Retain the original formatting and spelling of each name as it appears in the input.
-Utilize the placeholders and template provided below to format the extracted names and qualifications according to the specified JSON structure, which is designed to accommodate multiple entries.
-Ensure each name and its corresponding qualification are correctly formatted and inserted into the JSON template under the appropriate section, either before or after the "previous" keyword.
-Confirm that the final JSON output is properly structured, accurately reflecting the names and qualifications of all individuals mentioned in the input, while preserving the original name formatting and taking into account their position relative to the "previous" keyword.
+Analyze the provided text to separate names and their academic qualifications into two segments based on the keyword 'previous'.
+Segment A includes entries before 'previous', and Segment B includes entries after 'previous'.
+Exclude affiliations with universities or colleges, and maintain the original name formatting.
+Use the below JSON structure, inserting names and qualifications as per the specified format.
+Ensure the final JSON accurately represents the segmented names and qualifications, preserving the original formatting.

 **Placeholders:**
-- `<NAME>` for the individual's name exactly as it appears in the input text.
+- `<NAME>` for the individual's name as it appears in the input.
-- `<QUALIFICATION>` for the individual's academic qualifications in short form only (e.g., MD, BS, PhD).
+- `<QUALIFICATION>` for the academic qualifications in short form (e.g., MD, BS, PhD).

 **Instructions:**

-1. **Extract Names and Qualifications Relative to 'previous':** Identify all names and their associated qualifications within the text, omitting any university or college names and keeping the original formatting of each name.
-Only qualifications in the short form are to be considered (e.g., MD, BS, PhD).
-Pay special attention to the keyword "previous" and categorize the names and qualifications into two parts based on their position relative to this keyword.
+1. **Segment Names and Qualifications:** Split the text at 'previous', identifying names and qualifications in each segment, excluding university or college names.
+Retain original name formatting and consider only short-form qualifications.

-2. **Format Using Placeholders and Categorization:** For each identified individual, use the placeholders `<NAME>` and `<QUALIFICATION>` to format their information according to the JSON structure.
-Ensure no alterations to the names and categorize them as either before or after the "previous" keyword.
+2. **Format Using Placeholders:** Format each name and qualification using `<NAME>` and `<QUALIFICATION>` within the JSON structure, ensuring no alterations to the names.

-3. **JSON Template Structure for Categorized Entries:**
+3. **JSON Template Structure for Segmented Entries:**
     ```json
     {
       "NAME_WITH_QUALIFICATION_BEFORE_PREVIOUS": [